The Sentencing Act 1991 (Vic) outlines a range of available sentencing types (sentencing orders) for adults found guilty of offences in Victoria.

 - dismissal or discharge.

-A court can also impose additional orders to the sentence given to an adult offender.
+Courts can impose additional orders to the sentence given to an adult offender.
+These are sometimes referred to as ancillary orders.
+Additional orders include:

-We publish sentencing statistics on this website that show which sentencing types are imposed in Victoria, including:
+We publish sentencing statistics on our website that show which sentencing types are imposed on adults in Victoria, including:

-- sentencing trends for both the Magistrates’ Court and the higher courts
+- sentencing trends over time, including sentencing outcomes in the Magistrates’ Court and in the higher courts

 - sentencing outcomes in the higher courts for select offences in our Sentencing Snapshots series

-- sentencing outcomes in the Magistrates’ Court and higher courts in our online database of sentencing statistics (SACStat).
+- sentencing outcomes for hundreds of offences in the Magistrates’ Court and higher courts on our SACStat database of sentencing statistics.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.